 Read about the separate writing exam.

 In the past, certain blind test takers argued that the Logic Games section disadvantaged them because solving Logic Games questions efficiently requires drawing or using diagrams.
 We sympathize with their position.
-After a decade of coaching for the LSAT, it is clear to us that while LR and RC involve language reasoning skills, Logic Games depend to a significant degree on visual reasoning, thus disadvantaging blind test takers.
+After a decade of coaching for the LSAT, it was clear to us that while LR and RC involve language reasoning skills, Logic Games depended to a significant degree on visual reasoning, thus disadvantaging blind test takers.
 In 2019, LSAC reached an agreement intended to remedy this.
-About five years after that settlement, Logic Games will finally go away.
+About five years after that settlement, Logic Games finally went away.

 Actually, no. Prior to the Covid pandemic, the test used to have two LR sections, one RC section, and one Logic Games section.
-So, effectively, the August 2024 LSAT (and subsequent tests) will revert to the pre-pandemic test structure, minus the Logic Games.
+So, effectively, the August 2024 LSAT (and subsequent tests) has reverted to the pre-pandemic test structure, minus the Logic Games.
+If you are retaking the exam, you should not experience a significant difference in scores between the current test and older tests, according to extensive research conducted by LSAC (other than score improvements due to your studies, of course).

 The changes play to our strength.
 We do an extremely in-depth job on Logical Reasoning, which requires understanding approximately 12 different types of LR questions.
 We approach each question type with an optimized but easy-to-follow strategy.
 With the test reverting to two LR sections (about 50 questions), mastering each of these strategies the way our course teaches them should serve you, the test-taker, well on the LSAT.